datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 FROM Product
 ORDER BY product DESC;
 ```
+{{2}}
 ![](https://assets.datacamp.com/production/repositories/3466/datasets/1e3830266d5a038b70112a8aab7c6b03b198bd5c/01-string-descending.PNG)
+{{2}}

 `@script`
 Ordering works with string or text fields as well.
-So here, we see product sorted from A-Z on the left,and from Z-A  on the right,due to the DESC keyword.
+So here, we see product sorted from A-Z on the left,and from Z-A  on the right, due to use of the DESC, or descending, keyword.

 By default, SQL Server is case insensitive - so capitals and lower case letters are treated the same.
-BUT - this can be changed.
+This also applies to referencing table and column names, and also keywords such as SELECT and FROM

 ---